mcombeau/ft_transcendance/notes.md

 # PROFILE

-- no see block people

 - challenge invite process
 - invite notif on profile ?
 - remove friend button for blocked users

-- blocked list

 - reload chat when joining ?